 Also named as a defendant is the advertising agency for Anheuser Busch, DDB Chicago Inc.

-According to the complaint, the Standells were subject to a collective bargaining agreement between the
+According to the complaint, the Standells were subject to a collective bargaining agreement between the American Feder-ation of Television and Radio Artists and advertisers.

 Under that agreement, advertisers are prohibited from using any portion of any sound recording subject to the AFTRA agreement "without separately bargaining with the principal performer and reaching an agreement regarding such use prior to any utilization of such sound track."